Mohsem35/DevOps/Linux/README.md

 - Linux shell is a program that allows text based interaction between the user and the operating system, this interaction is carried out by typing commands into the interface and receving the response in the same way.
 - The Linux shell is a powerful tool with which you can navigate between different locations within the system, however when you login to the shell the very first directory you were take into is your home directory.

+There are different types of shells in linux, some of the popular ones are below
+- Bourne Shell (sh)
+- C Shell (csh or tsh)
+- Korn Shell (ksh)
+- Z Shell (zsh)
+- Bourne again shell (Bash)

 ![rsz_ezgif-4-7fb9fabb6c](https://github.com/Mohsem35/DevOps/assets/58659448/7d20cc3b-ec80-42db-8f5b-31ece79f6d32)